Recipe: Vanilla Cupcakes

-I compiled a list of my 10 best cupcake baking tips– all geared toward helping you bake a better batch.
+I compiled a list of my top 10 tips and baking advice, all geared toward helping you bake a better batch.
 Get your ovens preheated, my friends, because you’ll have the baking itch after reading this!

 1. Follow the Recipe